 The partners in the practice had the experience, capacity and capability to run the practice and ensure high quality care.
 They prioritised safe, high quality and compassionate care.
-The partners were visible in the practice and staff told us that they were approachable and always take the time to listen to all members of staff.
+The partners were visible in the practice and staff told us that they were approachable and always took the time to listen to all members of staff.
+Over the last two years the practice had undergone significant changes with three partners retiring and a senior nurse leaving and new partners and nursing staff being employed.
 The provider was aware of and complied with the requirements of the Duty of Candour.
 The partners encouraged a culture of openness and honesty.
-The practice had systems in place for informing themselves about notifiable safety incidents
+The practice had systems in place for knowing about notifiable safety incidents